Keerthi Pasquel

-Pasquel Wasam Ananda Keerthirathna (born January 29, 1956), known professionally as Keerthi Pasquel (Sinhala: කීර්ති පැස්කුවල්:) is a veteran pop musician and composer from Kandy, Sri Lanka.
+Pasquel Wasam Ananda Keerthirathna (born January 29, 1956), popularly known as Keerthi Pasquel (Sinhala: කීර්ති පැස්කුවල්:), is a Sri Lankan pop musician and composer.
 He has been performing for more than three decades and has won a number of awards.
-Keerthi is a judge on the National reality show ‘Derana Dream Star’ and sets the record as the only judge in Sri Lanka to sit for 10 consecutive seasons in a reality show beginning from 2008 until today.
+Keerthi is a judge on the reality show Derana Dream Star and sets the record as the only judge in Sri Lanka to sit for 10 consecutive seasons in a reality show beginning from 2008 until today.
 He has been active in music education and in social welfare.
+He is affectionately known as the "balladeer of Sinhala music".

 Early life

-Keerthi Pasquel was born in the city of Hanthana, Kandy as the youngest of four older siblings.
-His parents were S. W. Leslin and Pasquel Wasam Gayaneris.
-His older siblings are Nalini, Rukmani Chandra, Padmasiri and Chitrani.
+Keerthi Pasquel was born on 29 January 1956 in the city of Hanthana, Kandy as the youngest of four siblings.
+His father was Pasquel Wasam Gayaneris and mother was S. W. Leslin.
+He had four elder sisters: Nalini, Rukmani Chandra, Chitrani and one elder brother, Padmasiri.
 Keerthi studied at Dharmaraja College up until his GCE O/level examination.

 Keerthi's passion for music was greatly influenced by his family where he grew up amidst soothing music all around his home.
 The melodious singing prowess of his mother was a huge influence on Keerthi.
 His father could play the harmonium.
-Keerthi was just ten years old when his father developed an illness and eventually passed away, eventually leaving his mother to shoulder the responsibility of five children as well as taking over her husband's business.
-Keerthi's mother's dream was to make him a doctor but he started to follow a course on lathe machinery at the Technical College, after his O Levels.
+Keerthi was just ten years old when his father developed an illness and eventually died, eventually leaving his mother to shoulder the responsibility of five children as well as taking over her husband's business.
+Keerthi's mother's dream was to make him a doctor but he started to follow a course on lathe machinery at the Technical College, after his O/Levels.

 His brother Padmasiri Pasquel was the first member of the family to bring a guitar to their home.
-He had joined a group called ‘Halians’ where he played the lead guitar.
+He had joined a group called "Halians" where he played the lead guitar.
 But Padmasiri never allowed Keerthi to touch the instrument, because he feared the boy might neglect studies if he focused on music.
 He had three cousin brothers – Bandula, Lalith and Ranjith, who frequently patronized their home to learn the guitar from Padmasiri.
 So Keerthi started learning about guitar chords from Bandula, on the sly.
 Gradually, Keerthi learnt the guitar secretly.
 He took part in school concerts as he could sing well.

 When he was in Grade 9, the school had a talent contest and Keerthi was the obvious choice in the singing segment.
 He even trained the final ten students with whom he himself competed.
 The grand finale was held at the Kandy Buddhist Centre.
-Keerthi sang Victor Rathnayake's ‘Adawan Desin’.
+Keerthi sang Victor Rathnayake's Adawan Desin.
 Unfortunately for him, the music orchestra backing him gave a low tempo and the song finally ended up like a poem.
 All his hopes of winning the contest were smashed.
 The guys whom he taught overtook him.
 But he never gave up.